 If you cannot locate the maximum breaker rating on the appliance then you will have to do a calculation using the wattage of the appliance.
 The wattage of any appliance can be located online with the manufacturers specification label model and serial number.
 They look something like this.

 Before we move forward with calculating the appropriate breaker ratings for any particular major appliance based on wattage, I’ll explain how a circuit breaker works.

 A circuit breaker is essentially a dam for electricity, the breaker is always only allowing a specific or maximum amount of power (watts) and current (amps) to reach a particular appliance.
 All circuit breakers installed in the electrical panel should have an over capacity factor of 20%, meaning that the breaker size should be at least 20% greater than the required amperage for the appliance to prevent the breaker from tripping during maximum power consumption.
 This calculation represents how to determine the correct amperage (breaker rating) for any appliance using the appliances wattage.

-We all know that there are 2 voltages in our homes, the first is 110 V for small appliances and for major appliances we use 110 V x 2 or 220 V .
-Knowing this, we can make a very simple calculation using the wattage indicated on the Manufacturers specification label in order to determine the correct Amperage.
-Lets use the example below to determine the amperage requirement for a Water Heater.
+We all know that there are two voltages in our homes: The first is 110 V for small appliances and for major appliances we use 110 V x 2 or 220 V .
+Knowing this, we can make a very simple calculation using the wattage indicated on the manufacturers specification label in order to determine the correct Amperage.
+Let’s use the example below to determine the amperage requirement for a water heater.